EngiTom/EngiTom.github.io/_posts/2021-10-10-mental-tension.md

 I have racked my brain for hours thinking of how I would even begin to approach that situation as a teacher.
 If I were to teach a class of well-behaved students, it would be pretty easy; the only type of interaction that has to take place is when I one-sidedly spew information and they absorb it.
 The same cannot be said for a group of students who are not paying attention.

 So, my goal is to get you to stop worrying so much.
 However, you are educated/indoctrinated, so it won't be easy.
-For the uninitiated, it would be easy to say, "NO FEAR!" but for you, it will require some different remedy.
+For the uninitiated, it would be easy to say, "No fear!" but for you, it will require some different remedy.

 ### Mental Tension